HOME

 ACTS History

 A.C.T.S. is a Catholic renewal movement and a retreat experience that is administered by parishioners for parishioners, offering weekends for spiritual growth.
 Talks and activities during the retreat sessions focus on Adoration, Community, Theology and Service, hence the acronym A.C.T.S.
 You will return to your faith community with an increased desire to become more involved in your relationship with God, your relationship with your family, and your relationship with your community.
-Each year our parish ACTS community sponsors retreats for men and women, as well as a summer ACTS Teens retreat.
-For more information regarding ACTS Missions click on www.actsmissions.org/

 The ACTS movement came to birth from the Cursillo Movement through the inspiration of the Holy Spirit, in the Archdiocese of San Antonio.
 ACTS started in 1987 at Our Lady of Perpetual Help in Selma, Texas, a small suburb of San Antonio.